dimatura/rpbar/README.md

 Compilation and usage
 ---------------------

 Obviously, you should have a working g++ toolchain.
-You'll also need Xlib.
-If you're using Ubuntu or Debian, what you need is in build-essential and libx11-dev.
+You'll also need Xlib and Xft.
+If you're using Ubuntu or Debian, what you need is in the `build-essential`, `libx11-dev` and `libxft-dev` apt packages.
 Then you should:

 1. Type `make` to compile.
 1. Put `rpbar` and `rpbarsend` in your path.
 1. Add the following to your `.ratpoisonrc`:

         # tell ratpoison to ignore rpbar